Fraud and Compliance

 Back to school: 2 + 2 = 5

 A sure-fire way to know if the expense might be bogus is if the numbers don’t add up.
 There might be inconsistencies between the submitted receipts and the actual costs associated with the item, trip or meal.
-An employee might have overinflated expenses to cover personal expenses or made an error in trying to doctor the receipt.
+An employee might have overinflated expenses to cover personal expenses.
+Artificial intelligence (AI) is a useful tool when it comes to flagging anomalies and trends that, in rare cases, might be undetectable by human auditors at a quick glance.

 Things to watch out for include: